aman400/Remote_ppt/README.md

 Any android device running android 4.0 jelly bean(API 14) or later.

-Server Application Running on Desktop side available at link https://github.com/aman400/DesktopApp
+Server Application that will run on desktop, available at link https://github.com/aman400/DesktopApp